Luckfort/CD/README.md

 # Exploring Concept Depth: How Large Language Models Acquire Knowledge at Different Layers?

 This repository presents implementation of our work.
-We introduce **Concept Depth🔍** to measure where a concept is learned by different size LLMs.
+We introduce **Concept Depth🔍** to measure where a concept is learned by LLMs with different sizes.

 Paper Link: https://arxiv.org/abs/2404.07066